 Perhaps you wanted to improve your prosthetic balance, so you worked with your physical therapist to come up with a home exercise program that you can do at least three times a week while you can't go to the gym.
 Despite the best of intentions, however, for some reason, you can't seem to achieve your goal.
 You keep repeating patterns that are not helpful, such as always staying up late to binge-watch on Netflix.

 Behavior is said to be self-sabotaging when it creates problems in daily life and interferes with long-standing goals.
-The most common self-sabotaging behaviors include procrastination, self- medication with drugs or alcohol, and binge eating.
+The most common self-sabotaging behaviors include procrastination, self-medication with drugs or alcohol, and binge eating.
 There are more dangerous forms of self-sabotage, such as self-mutilation.
 For Amputees, it is the inability to reach or maintain a higher level of functioning.
 It may even be a further regression of not wanting to wear your prosthesis or finding yourself stuck in a wheelchair.
 The critical element is surprising when you do it over and over again.

+the need for stopping amputee self-sabotage is also essential because of its pervasiveness.
 The most alarming thing about self-sabotage is that it can show up in different ways and affect all areas of life.
 So, before you allow self-sabotage to destroy what's important to you—be it your health, career, relationships, or finances you must take a proactive approach by learning how to recognize it and, most importantly, how to overcome it.

-Self-sabotage can look different for everyone.
+Stopping amputee self-sabotage can look different for everyone.
 For some, it might be procrastination, for others, low self-esteem.
 But no matter how self-sabotage shows up in your life, it's essential to recognize that its power depends on the subconscious beliefs and stories we have accumulated while growing up.

 Signs of self-sabotage include: